Composer: Doctoral

 To become a tenure track professor, many universities require a doctoral degree.
 In composition, the key doctoral degree is the Doctor of Musical Arts, rather than the PhD; the PhD is awarded in music, but typically for subjects such as musicology and music theory.

 Doctor of Musical Arts (referred to as D.M.A., DMA, D.Mus.A. or A.Mus.D) degrees in composition provide an opportunity for advanced study at the highest artistic and pedagogical level, requiring usually an additional 54+ credit hours beyond a master's degree (which is about 30+ credits beyond a bachelor's degree).
 For this reason, admission is highly selective.
 Students must submit examples of their compositions.
 If available, some schools will also accept video or audio recordings of performances of the student's pieces.
 Examinations in music history, music theory, ear training/dictation, and an entrance examination are required.

 Students must prepare significant compositions under the guidance of faculty composition professors.
 Some schools require DMA composition students to present concerts of their works, which are typically performed by singers or musicians from the school.
 The completion of advanced coursework and a minimum B average are other typical requirements of a D.M.A program.
 During a D.M.A. program, a composition student may get experience teaching undergraduate music students.

-Other routes

-Some composers did not complete composition programs, but focused their studies on the performance of voice or an instrument or on music theory, and developed their compositional skills over the course of a career in another musical occupation.